gokulpch/opencontrail-control-docker/README.md

-# Opencontrail-control-docker Deployment for Integration with Openstack
+# Opencontrail-Docker-CentOS Deployment for Integration with Openstack

 ### Requirements